KR15H-5/KR15H-5/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=900&pause=1000&color=4A13F7&width=435&lines=Full+Stack+Developer+and+AI+Engineer" alt="Typing SVG" /></a>

 I'm a **Computer Science student** and **Full-Stack Developer** with experience in developing AI-based solutions and real-time web applications.
-Currently pursuing my BSc at the **University of Nottingham**, I enjoy working on innovative projects that leverage machine learning and data-driven insights.
+Currently pursuing my Bachelors in Science (Honours) at the **University of Nottingham**, I enjoy working on innovative projects that leverage machine learning and data-driven insights.

 ---